Those who have been to HEAVEN 17’s concert performances over the last 18 months will have noticed a glamorous addition to the band on keyboards.

 I started classical piano and trumpet lessons at 7.
 I was at a very arts and sports orientated school from 9 years old and I was lucky to have been encouraged musically there.
 I come from a family rooted in the Pop Muzik industry and I began to gravitate away from writing classical pieces on the piano to structuring pop songs.
 I wrote my first song at 16 on guitar and wrote on guitar for a few years until eventually switching over to piano as it is such a textually rich instrument.
 I definitely have a love affair with the piano!

-Since then my teaching/college has been old records introduced to me such as The Crusaders, Earth, Wind and Fire, Herbie Hancock, Return To Forever etc… I have worked heavily with Phil Gould (of Level 42) and sung on two albums for him – ‘Terraforming’ and ‘Watertight’.
+Since then my teaching / college has been old records introduced to me such as THE CRUSADERS, EARTH WIND & FIRE and Herbie Hancock etc… I have worked heavily with Phil Gould (of LEVEL 42) and sung on two albums for him – ‘Terraforming’ and ‘Watertight’.
 I always think of that as part of my training; Phil is without doubt one of the classiest drummers in the world and he transfers this rhythm into his songwriting.
 I learnt so much about phrasing, time signatures and melody through working with him.

 There’s two versions of your single ‘Walls Cave In’, the earlier take is quite rocky and you’ve got the voice to match it too while the new version is more of a ballad.
 Were the two different approaches a result of your eclectic tastes?